 Kenyan dairy sector learning tour – DAY 4

 In late March 2018, CELEP organised – in collaboration with Oxfam – a learning tour on small-scale dairying in Kenya for a delegation from three West African countries: Burkina Faso, Mali and Niger.
 CELEP has already been active on this topic and even organised a roundtable session in the European Parliament on pastoralism and dairying during the 2017 CELEP annual meeting in Brussels.
 European Union (EU) policies affect dairying in both Eastern and West Africa directly (through development aid) and indirectly (through domestic agricultural and trade policies).
 Dairying is therefore an important entry point to advocate with the EU for recognition of pastoralism.
 This is also the trajectory through which the International Land Coalition (ILC) Rangelands Initiative defines key milestone in the Participatory Rangelands Management project, which is funded by the European Commission and seeks to improve pastoralists’ nutrition.
-The one-week learning tour in Kenya is being facilitated by RECONCILE, the CELEP regional focal point in Eastern Africa and the European CELEP members DITSL (German Institute for Tropical and Subtropical Agriculture) and SNV (Netherlands Development Organisation).
-The CELEP core-group and the European focal point in Véterinaires Sans Frontières (VSF)-Belgium are providing input and assuring the overall coordination of the tour.
+The one-week learning tour in Kenya was facilitated by RECONCILE, the CELEP regional focal point in Eastern Africa and the European CELEP members DITSL (German Institute for Tropical and Subtropical Agriculture) and SNV (Netherlands Development Organisation).
+The CELEP core-group and the European focal point in Véterinaires Sans Frontières (VSF)-Belgium provided input and assured the overall coordination of the tour.
 Below is a summary of the fourth and final day of the visit.

 Introduction